makrai/notes/bruyne21-cross-framework-dutch-emo.md

 ## 5.3.
 Future Work

-* other datasets and other languages than Dutch
+* other datasets and languages than Dutch
 * different model architectures for the pivot method
 * The pivot method for mapping to other label sets
 * other modalities, eg facial emotion recognition (FER)